 Primarily a law enforcement office, SIGTARP delivers justice and accountability for fraud, corruption or other illegal acts that harm EESA programs and put taxpayer dollars at risk.
 SIGTARP has concurrent jurisdiction with the FBI, and supports DOJ's prosecutions.

-449 defendants have been criminally charged as a result of SIGTARP investigations.
+456 defendants have been criminally charged as a result of SIGTARP investigations.
 SIGTARP has a 97 percent DOJ conviction rate.
-Already 389 defendants have been convicted, 300 of them sentenced to prison, while others await trial/sentencing.
-SIGTARP's investigations have led to prosecutions of more than 100 bankers (including 77 sentenced to prison) and DOJ enforcement actions against the largest banks.
+Already 393 defendants have been convicted, 304 of them sentenced to prison, while others await trial/sentencing.
+SIGTARP's investigations have led to prosecutions of more than 107 bankers (including 74 sentenced to prison) and DOJ enforcement actions against the largest banks.
 This proven record gives us the expertise to investigate financial institutions in HAMP.
-SIGTARP also found defendants who scammed 30,000 homeowners trying to access HAMP, including 98 sentenced to prison.
+SIGTARP also found defendants who scammed 31,000 homeowners trying to access HAMP, including 121 criminally convicted.
 SIGTARP also investigates fraud, corruption, and environmental crimes in EESA-funded blight demolitions, and investigates homeowners stealing from HHF.

-SIGTARP audits protect taxpayer dollars, speed assistance to Americans, and prevent future fraud, waste and abuse.
+SIGTARP audits identify roadblocks and obstacles to speed assistance to Americans, bring transparency and prevent future fraud, waste and abuse.
+SIGTARP worked with the late Congressman John Lewis and Atlanta Legal Aid to identify mismanagement by a Georgia state agency who "guarded" federal mortgage assistance, denying high percentages of homeowners, including many homeowners in minority neighborhoods.
+After the state agency implemented SIGTARP's recommendations, more homeowners received assistance.
 SIGTARP identified $11 million wasted by HHF state agencies on a Mercedes Benz, parties, catered barbeques, employee gifts, and other perks.
-SIGTARP has recommended significant cost savings, identified mismanagement in HHF, and identified violations of legal and safety requirements in demolitions of blighted properties.
+SIGTARP has recommended significant cost savings.
+SIGTARP has warned about the risk of corruption, lack of competition, and environmental and safety issues in federally funded demolitions of blighted properties.